elastic/integrations/packages/hashicorp_vault/docs/README.md

 enabled by making an HTTP request to `http://vault_server:8200/v1/sys/metrics?format=prometheus` on your Vault server.

+The metrics endpoint will return a 400 error if the prometheus endpoint is disabled.
+Refer to the [Vault telemetry](https://www.vaultproject.io/docs/configuration/telemetry) guide to enable prometheus metrics.

 ### Requirements

 You must configure the Vault prometheus endpoint to disable the hostname